iurilandolt/pipex/README.md

 	dup2(*filein, STDIN_FILENO);

-With this redirection we are ready execute our first command `argv[2]`, if this requires input, it will be read directly from `filein`.
+With this redirection we are ready to execute our first command `argv[2]`, if this requires input, it will be read directly from `filein`.

 Before moving on we also set up our final destination, the output file, with;

 `*fileout = open(argv[argc - 1], O_WRONLY | O_CREAT | O_TRUNC, 0644);`

-These flags `O_WRONLY | O_CREAT | O_TRUNC` specify the type of access we want to have to the file, in this case we want to write to the file, create it if it doesn't exist and overwrite it's contents if it already exists.
+These flags `O_WRONLY | O_CREAT | O_TRUNC` specify the type of access we want to have to the file, in this case we want to write to the file, create it if it doesn't exist and overwrite it's content if it already exists.
 The `0644` sets the file permisions for `O_CREAT` when creating a new file.

 Moving on to executing our first command, subsequent commands and final command.
 In a nutshell, it would look something like this: